-You must submit a Form Attesting Interventional Cardiology Practice, verifying your performance as primary operator, co-operator or supervisor of 100 therapeutic percutaneous interventional (PCI) cases during the two-year documentation period, which is consistent with the ACCF/AHA/SCAI 2013 Update of the Clinical Competence Statement on Coronary Artery Interventional Procedures.
+You must submit an electronic Form Attesting Interventional Cardiology Practice, verifying your performance as primary operator, co-operator or supervisor of 100 interventional procedures during the two-year documentation period, which is consistent with the ACCF/AHA/SCAI 2013 Update of the Clinical Competence Statement on Coronary Artery Interventional Procedures.

-If you are unable to meet this requirement, the Cardiovascular Board decided to temporarily reinstate the Procedural Log which would allow you to attest to 25 consecutive PCI cases, including outcomes, completed as primary operator as a pathway to completing the MOC procedural attestation requirement.
+If you are unable to meet this requirement, you may complete the Procedural Log which would allow you to attest to 25 consecutive procedures, including outcomes, completed as primary operator as a pathway to completing the MOC procedural attestation requirement.

 Procedural Requirement Due Dates

 In general, the Form Attesting Interventional Cardiology Practice is due every five years.